UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 New way:

-1. Copy `Assets/Editor/CSharp60Support.dll` from this repository to any `Editor` folder inside your project.
+1. Copy `Assets/Editor/CSharp60Support.dll` from this repository to any `Editor` folder inside your project (if you use Unity 4, take the one from `Assets/Editor/CSharp60Support for Unity 4.zip`).

 2. Copy `smcs.exe` to your project's root.